Beta Distribution Calculator

 or via the beta function,

 Both beta and gamma functions are special functions defined with integrals.
-Fortunately, you don't need to worry much about the value of the normalizing constant: what really matters is the shape of the distribution, and the shape is encoded in the other part of the pdf formula, i.e., in
+Check out our gamma function calculator to discover more if you wish.
+However, you don't need to worry much about the value of the normalizing constant: what really matters is the shape of the distribution, and the shape is encoded in the other part of the pdf formula, i.e., in .

 In contrast to the pdf, the cdf of the beta distribution (also called the incomplete beta function) as well as its quantile function (the inverse of cdf) cannot be expressed by simple formulas.